 They may also perform other tests, including blood tests.

-Treatment may include medications, new safety measures, and changing your environmental exposure to toxins at work or at home.
+Treatment may include medications, new safety measures, and changing your environmental exposure to toxins at work or home.

 Hyperventilation occurs when you breathe too deeply and rapidly.
 It causes a decrease in carbon dioxide in your blood, which can make you feel lightheaded, short of breath, and anxious.